oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 ### Deploy to GKE

 We are ready to deploy now.
 First, we need to build and push the images to the registry.
 We can use the handy [Jib](https://github.com/GoogleContainerTools/jib) commands provided by JHipster.
-Navigate to each of the microservice folders and run the command below.
+Navigate to each of the microservice folders and run the commands below.

 ```bash
 cd store && ./gradlew bootJar -Pprod jib -Djib.to.image=deepu105/store